 - enables children to communicate, interact and talk about what they want to do

 - enables children to feel they are valued

 - relates learning to themselves, their own lives and the real world

 - allows opportunities to record their findings in a number of ways

 - incorporates opportunities to evaluate learning

-- by imitating others, for example in role play and imaginative play
+- imitating others, for example in role play and imaginative play

-- by being taught specific skills directly, for example how to use specialist tools or measuring equipment.
+- being taught specific skills directly, for example how to use specialist tools or measuring equipment.

 Development of skills